XCore64/XCore64.github.io/README.md

 # XCore64.github.io

-This is the source files to my website.
+This is the source files to my personal website.

-Powered with Namecheap.com (Domain) & GitHub Pages (Data)
+Powered by Namecheap.com (Domain) & GitHub Pages (Data)

+Written with the use of Bootstrap